 (b) Motions for Postponement or a Continuance.
 Motions for postponement or for a continuance by either party shall be made in writing to the [Office] Hearing Officer, shall set forth the reasons for the request, and shall state whether the opposing party consents to such postponement.
 Such a motion may be granted by the Hearing Officer upon a showing of good cause.
-In no event will a hearing commence later than 90 days after the filing of the complaint.
+In no event will a hearing commence later than 90 days after the filing of the complaint processing of the cases and not adversely affect the interests of the parties, taking into account the confidentiality requirements of section 416 of the Act.